SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 ![](assets/chapter-3-1-images/06.Bonus-score-01.png)

-This is an example output, when the function is called with 175:
+This is an example output when the function is called with 175:

 ![](assets/chapter-3-1-images/06.Bonus-score-02.png)

-Please note that for this problem the Judge system is set-up to ignore any non-number outputs, so we may print explanations along with the number output.
+Please note that for this problem the Judge system is set up to ignore any non-number outputs, so we may print explanations along with the number output.

 #### Testing in the Judge System